pikvm/pikvm/docs/first_steps.md

     * **Linux, MacOS, Windows:** Download and run [Angry IP Scanner](https://angryip.org).
     * **Windows PowerShell:** Use command `arp -a`.

-    In order to find your RaspberryPi using the arp commands, you need to look for the following MAC Address's: B827EB, DCA632 or E45F01
+    In order to find PiKVM using the ARP commands, you need to look for the following MAC Address's: `B8:27:EB`, `DC:A6:32` or `E4:5F:01`.

-For future examples, let's assume that your PiKVM has received the address **192.168.0.100**, which you have successfully detected using the instructions above.
-Then your device was assigned a hostname: **pikvm**.
+For future examples, let's assume that PiKVM has received the address `192.168.0.100`, which you have successfully detected using the instructions above.
+The device has also been assigned a hostname `pikvm`.

 ??? example "Access to PiKVM Web Interface"
     In *most* networks you should be able to reach PiKVM via any browser with the URL `https://192.168.0.100/` OR `https://pikvm/`.
-Google Chrome (Chromium), Firefox and Safari work best with 0 extensions enabled, if one works but the other does not, this might be a browser/extension issue.
-Its advised you use private window or incognito mode.
+    Google Chrome (Chromium), Firefox and Safari work best without any extensions enabled, if one works but the other does not, this might be a browser/extension issue.
+It is advised you use private window or incognito mode.
     Internet Explorer and the pre-Chromium version of Microsoft Edge are not supported.

     **The default user is `admin`, the password is also `admin`, and no 2FA code.** After logging in, you will get access to the menu with the main functions.
 Using the Web Terminal, you can change system settings and passwords.